The Franschhoek Boutique Hotel is the ideal base for a romantic weekend in Franschhoek South Africa – especially for wine lovers.

 Lambert shared insider tips with us about the best Franschhoek wineries and gave us a bottle of wine to drink in our room.
 However, he officially won our hearts with the following magic words: “We will do all do all of your laundry for free.”
 After eight days of eating and drinking our way through the Cape Winelands, we had a lot of laundry.
 Lambert didn’t blink an eye when we disclosed this fact.

-That was the moment that we fell for the Franschhoek Boutique Hotel.
+This was the moment that we fell for the Franschhoek Boutique Hotel.

 The Franschhoek Boutique Hotel has six rooms with unique decor and evocative names like Hennesy, Blanc, Aztec, Hestia, Palm and Sapphire.
 During our visit, we stayed in the tropically decorated Palm room where palm trees literally cover the bathroom walls.